Nyc0/nextjs-blog/posts/Tracker update.md

 New view:
 ![Screenshot](/images/cleanedupview.png)

 Model3 also added many new trim, which were not all displaying.
-This would still need some improvment to make it dynamic, but the current version works.
+This would still need some improvements to make it dynamic, but the current version works.